-Fidelity offers several income-oriented dividend mutual funds.
-Fidelity's best dividend funds can make outstanding long-term investments and they can also be smart choices for current income in retirement.
-Find out if dividend mutual funds are right for you and which Fidelity funds best fit your income objectives.
+Find out if dividend mutual funds are right for you, and which Fidelity funds best fit your income goals.

 Why Invest in Dividend Mutual Funds